ccamel/awesome-ccamel/README.md

 - [strang1ato/nhi](https://github.com/strang1ato/nhi) - :tv: Automatically capture all potentially useful information about each executed command (as well as its output) and get powerful querying mechanism
 - [strangelove-ventures/lens](https://github.com/strangelove-ventures/lens) - ⚛️❤️👁 Brought to you by the LensCrafters
 - [stretchr/objx](https://github.com/stretchr/objx) - Go package for dealing with maps, slices, JSON and other data.
+- [stretchr/testify](https://github.com/stretchr/testify) - A toolkit with common assertions and mocks that plays nicely with the standard library
 - [swaggo/swag](https://github.com/swaggo/swag) - Automatically generate RESTful API documentation with Swagger 2.0 for Go.
 - [taylorchu/work](https://github.com/taylorchu/work) - gocraft/work v2 prototype
 - [tcnksm/ghr](https://github.com/tcnksm/ghr) - Upload multiple artifacts to GitHub Release in parallel